knikolovdev/PDF-to-JPG-converter-with-Ghostscript/README.md

 # PDF-to-JPG-converter-with-Ghostscript
 Each page is saved as jpg.
-Can process many PDFs at in a folder.
+Can process many PDFs in a folder.
 ## Installation
 Before using the program Ghotscript must be installed.
 Ghostscript is popular image processing library.
 Installation file included in project - gs919w32.exe.
 Can be downloaded from the official page as well.
 ## Features